- Overview – Cholesterol

 Mr. B’s story

 Mr. B was recently admitted to a skilled nursing facility after a brief hospital stay for repeated falls and a possible rib fracture.
 He is 84 years old, lives by himself, and his youngest daughter Bonnie lives just down the street.
 Bonnie checks on Mr. B before and after work every day.
 For the last month, Bonnie noticed Mr. B having more trouble with his short-term memory, and he called her to the house three times because he had fallen.
 Every time he fell, Mr. B had a perfectly good explanation: the linoleum was slippery in the bathroom, his stockinged feet were slick when he was walking to the closet, or the cute little area rug in the entryway that his wife had insisted on getting before she passed.
 But for this latest fall that landed him in hospital, he couldn’t remember what had happened, and he couldn’t remember Bonnie’s phone number, so he was on the floor in the kitchen for a while before Bonnie got home from work.
 Mr. B is getting stronger every day, but he is still complaining of muscle pain and his memory seems to have gotten worse since he left the hospital.
 Bonnie is very concerned that her dad may not be able to live alone anymore, and she decided to talk to the doctor about her dad’s safety . . .

 There are many factors that play into the selection of the most appropriate statin drug therapy and dosage for each individual.
 Simvastatin (Zocor) is used for low to moderate-intensity statin therapy:

 - Low-intensity therapy is started for patients who have attempted to lower their LDL cholesterol levels with lifestyle modifications, and require less than a 30% reduction in LDL (bad cholesterol) levels.
-Simvastatin is given in a daily 10 mg dose for this result.
+Simvastatin is given in a daily 10 mg tablet for this result.